Avoiding bad steps in Frank Wolfe variants: An angle condition

 The in face direction is defined as

 for $\F(x)$ the minimal face of $\OM$ containing $x$.
 The selection criterion is then analogous to the one used by the AFW:

 We write $\SB_{\tx{FD}}, \DSB_{\tx{FD}}$ instead of $\SB_{\tx{FDFW}}, \DSB_{\tx{FDFW}}$ in the rest of the paper.
-When $\OM$ is a polytope and $|A| < \infty$, the angle condition holds for the directions and the related FW variants we introduced.
-Before stating a lower bound for $\tx{SB}_{\A}(\OM)$ in this setting we need to recall the definition of pyramidal width $\PWidth(A)$ as it was given in \cite{lacoste2015global}.
-We refer the reader to \cite{pena2018polytope} for a discussion of various properties of this parameter.
+When $\OM$ is a polytope and $\vert A\vert < \infty$, the angle condition holds for the directions and the related FW variants we introduced.
+Before stating a lower bound for $\tx{SB}_{\Ab}(\OM)$ in this setting we need to recall the pyramidal width constant $\PWidth(A)$ introduced in \cite{lacoste2015global}.
+We refer the reader to \cite{rademacher2020smoothed} and references therein for a discussion of various properties of this and related parameters.